emarifer/url-shortener-axum-askama-htmx/README.md

 > ⚠️ Since the `docker compose up -d` command creates a volume (as a hidden folder) in the project folder to store the data of the `Postgres` database and that folder requires system administrator permissions, the `cargo command watch -x run` would return an error.
 Therefore, we only "watch" the `src`, `assets` and `templates` folders.

-If you also want to modify the CSS of the templates, it will be useful to activate the `watch` mode of Tailwindcss, executing the command inside the `tailwind` folder:
+If you also want to modify the CSS of the templates, it will be useful to activate the `watch` mode of Tailwindcss, executing the command inside the `tailwind` folder (you need to have `Node.js` installed):

 ```
 $ npm run watch-css # minify for production: npm run build-css-prod